 The students are given a structured lens through which they explore literature and then use specific keywords to find examples of bio-inspired design from around the world.
 These examples could be recent or older ideas, but the focus is on viewing them through these lenses.
 This happens in the first month of the semester.
-Since this elective is primarily for students in their 7th semester, I provide an option for them to incorporate their own designs into the coursework.
+Since this elective is primarily for students in their 7th semester, I provide an option for them to incorporate their own designs into the coursework through extensive prototyping.

-At the end of the semester, they are required to design something.
+At the end of the semester, they are required to design a nature-inspired kinetic facade or an innovative and dynamic product.

 This criterion is clearly communicated before they select this elective over others, such as architectural journalism.
 I emphasize that this elective will have a design component and won't be purely theoretical.
-Once this expectation component and won't be purely theoretical.
 Once this expectation is set, during the first week and month, I ask them to identify different questions they're curious about.
 Until that point, I hold off on introducing them to Janine Benyus' work.